lbal-biomat/my-first-website/README.md

 ### Project description

-The goal of this project was to learn some php and html as an introduction to web developement.
+The goal of this project was to learn some php and html as an introduction to web development.
-I achieved data persistence by storing data as json in plain text, which is addecuate for the size of this project.
+I achieved data persistence by storing data as json in plain text, which is adequate for the size of this project.
 It includes session management, login, logout, signup, etc.
-The passwords are stored salted and hashed with sha512.
+The passwords are salted using a cryptographically secure pseudorandom number generator and then hashed with sha512.
 The site is styled with CSS and bootstrap.